Miriam-Hein/pands-project2021/README.md

 ## Data Analysis

-### Analysis of the Fisher's Iris Data set using plot figures
+### Analysis of the Fisher's Iris Data set using plots

 #### Analysis of the Histograms